‘This is the Growing’

 I felt it in any hug or in any run in my direction that finished in a dive into my open arms.
 They always wanted to touch our skin, and our hair and they laugh, they laugh with their mouth, with their eyes, and even with their skin.

 Nothing Blurred the Smiles

 It looked like nothing tore down or blurred down those smiles.
 Along the way to the school and on every road the children appeared from everywhere.
 It looked like they came out from the bushes, from holes in the ground; they were dressed, naked, torn, snotty, dirty, clean, all sizes and ages.

 A lot of them were already running from other villages to accompany us to school, not even their schools.
 They stayed there and participated in all the games and activities we took every morning.
 Sitting on the ground, they waited for the break time to be able to be granted the opportunity to play again.

-Some of them were skipping their school and along with our students and some were just hanging around with no school to go.
+Some of them were skipping school along with our students and some were just hanging around with no school to go to.
 We had almost 200 hundred kids waiting for us.
 It was overwhelming.

 What I Missed

 This recognition and joy made me understand why I was there and I why I did not give in to the exhausting miles walked along dusty roads, why I easily overcame not being able to take a shower when I most needed to, or having to wash my most sensitive parts with a bottle of water; or simply to forget my ocean back home, the proximity of water, the smiles of family and friends, our talks, our arguments and discussions, the dinners, the parties, the calls, the eating well, when I wanted, what I wanted, the sweets, that were nonexistent that I craved so much at the beginning, a beer or a glass of wine, which are luxuries not affordable in places like this: the lack of everything we miss even when we have everything or almost everything.